randyyan2000/randyyan2000.github.io/index.md

 # title: About Me
 ---

 Welcome to the personal website of Randy Yan!
-I am currently a first year student in the class of 2022 studying computer science at Harvard University.
+I am currently a sophomore in the class of 2022 studying computer science at Harvard University.